NoumanAmir657/ru_lang/README.md

 # RU-Language
 ## Introduction
 RU-Language is a programming language written in C. It uses bytecode and VM to execute the instructions.
 RU-Lang is dynamically-typed and object-oriented language.
+The keywords used in this language's grammar are taken from the Roman Urdu.

 ## Build
 ```